ejwillemse/BAN313/chapter1.md

 - What is the sample mean for product prices from Company B?
 - What is the sample standard deviation for products price from Company B?

+Make sure you get this part right before going to the next section since you will have to reuse the code in the following questions.

 *** =hint
 - Use `?nrow`, `?mean` and `?sd` to find out more about the functions that you can apply to answer the question.
 - To isolate and analyse a specific variable, make use of the `data.frame$variableName` command.